AnalogFeelings/analogfeelings.github.io/README.md

 I do not accept pull requests for anything that involves new content, only fixes for existing content such as missing closing tags, typos, etc.

 # License
-This website uses [prism.js](https://github.com/PrismJS/prism), which is licensed under MIT.

-**The rest of the website is licensed under the GPL 3.0 license.**
+The website is licensed under the GPL version 3.0.
+Blog posts are also under that license unless stated otherwise.